home-assistant/home-assistant.io/source/_integrations/homekit_controller.markdown

    * Bluetooth devices may take significantly longer to pair than IP devices.
    * To pair a battery-powered device, you may need to press a button on the device to wake it.

-## Adding a HomeKit controller device to a Thread network
+## Adding a HomeKit controller device to a Thread network via Home Assistant

 ### Prerequisites